grpc/grpc-swift/README.md

   Echo_EchoServiceClient(connection: $0)
 }.wait()
 ```

+Note that the `clientEventLoopGroup` should also be shutdown when it is no
+longer required.

 We can also define some options on our call, such as custom metadata and a
 timeout.
 Note that options are not required at the call-site and may be omitted